 Halloween, Then and Now

-Find out where trick-or-treating and jack-o'-lanterns got their start.
-Plus, get creative ideas on how to celebrate today.
+Find out where trick-or-treating and jack-o'-lanterns got their start and get creative ideas for celebrating today.

 - Grades: PreK–K, 1–2, 3–5, 6–8

 The Halloween customs observed on October 31 had their beginnings long, long ago.
 They came from the beliefs of the druids — priests of ancient Gaul and Britain.
 The druids believed that witches, demons, and spirits of the dead roamed the earth on the eve of November 1.
 Bonfires were lit to drive the bad spirits away.
 To protect themselves further from the mean tricks of the bad spirits, the druids offered them good things to eat.
 They also disguised themselves.
 That way the spirits would think the druids belonged to their own evil company.
 Surely the spirits would not harm members of their own group!
 Or so the druids thought.
 Thus we celebrate Halloween by playing "trick or treat," dressing up in costumes, and wearing masks.